 The test uses a magnetic field to create detailed images of your organs.
 A computer

 analyzes the images.
-Before the test, you will take an oral contrast dye to highlight
+Before the test, oral and intravenous contrast dyes are given

 This is not an X-ray.
 It does not involve any radiation.
 The oral contrast doesn’t

 contain any radioactive material.
 The images from this test are quite detailed.
 The

 This test may help find: